-- Enhanced Reputation: By having TIPS-certified staff, restaurants can demonstrate their commitment to providing safe and responsible alcohol service, enhancing their reputation and attracting more customers.
+- Enhanced Reputation: With TIPS-certified staff, restaurants can demonstrate their commitment to providing safe and responsible alcohol service, enhancing their reputation and attracting more customers.

-With TIPS-certified staff, restaurants can provide safe and responsible alcohol service, reduce their liability risk.
+With TIPS-certified staff, restaurants can provide safe and responsible alcohol service to reduce liability risks.
 In some cases, insurance companies will offer discounts for establishments with staff trained with a nationally-recognized certificate like TIPS.

 Where Is TIPS Certification Valid?